UtrechtUniversity/SWORDS-UU/collect_repositories/README.md

 ### Data analysis

-Interactive data analysis can be found in the [Jupyter Notebook TBD]().
+Interactive data analysis can be found in the [Jupyter Notebook repo_analysis.ipynb](repo_analysis.ipynb).
+It is possible to optionally filter the analysis for research groups or private users only.
+This is elaborated in the Jupyter notebook.

+This notebook analyzes the information of the retrieved repositories.
+The notebook contains analysis of open science mentions, stargazers, watchers, issues, forks, branches, homepages and commits.

 ## License